Rosalita/rosalita.github.io/_posts/2017-01-14-new-year-new-projects.md

   feature: bg10.png
 ---

-I have decided to dust off this blog as I want to start writing more posts which are not 100% about software testing.
-I made a few posts about R on my [testing blog](http://testingfuntime.blogspot.co.uk/) last year but they all had an underlying softare testing theme, e.g. analysing data from software tester or data about software testing conferences.
+I have decided to dust off this blog and update it for 2017.
+The main reason for doing so it that I want to start writing more posts which are not entirely about software testing.
+I know I made a few posts about R on my [testing blog](http://testingfuntime.blogspot.co.uk/) last year but deep down they were all testing themed.
+If I wrote about analysing data, it was data collected from software testers or data about software testing conferences.

 ## 2016 Highlights

-When I think about 2016, it was a very good year.
-I was able to accomplish a lot.
+When I think about 2016, it was a very good year and I was able to accomplish a lot.

 Some of the highlights for me were: